8 safety tips for your home renovation

 Many renovation work sites have poor lighting due to their nature of being in odd spaces or tight corners, so hire extra lighting if you need a clearer view.

 6. Only use a tool for its purpose

 One blade does not necessarily equal another.
-Most tools are designed to be efficient, effective, and safe, for a very particular function, so if you mean to cut corners and use it for something else, you could be putting yourself at risk.
+Most tools are designed to be efficient, effective, and safe, for a very particular function, so if you mean to cut corners and use them for something else, you could be putting yourself at risk.

 7. Vacuum regularly

-You may have a lot of dust circulating during a renovation, and while this can irritate adults, it can be especially harmful to children – especially those with asthma.
+You may have a lot of dust circulating during a home renovation, and while this can irritate adults, it can be especially harmful to children – especially those with asthma.